pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_publish-and-subscribe.md

 `
 ```

+- metadata (NSDictionary): Values for server-side filtering.

-Publish a message with compression, metadata, and block
+#### Publish a message with compression, metadata, and block

 ```
 `1- (void)publish:(id)message